MaksimZinovev/peter-pal/project_artefacts/000_requirements/000_user_stories.md

 ## Roadmap

 1. Search mode improvements: remove duplicates from search results
-1. Search mode improvements: trim too long text
+2. Search mode improvements: trim too long text
-1. Search mode improvements: do not display elements with text like `​​&ZeroWidthSpace​`
+3. Search mode improvements: filter specific kind of elements, e.g. all childs of `nav`
-1. Search mode improvements: filter specific kind of elements, e.g. all childs of `nav`
+4. Search mode improvements: do not display elements with text like `​​&ZeroWidthSpace​`
-1. Search mode improvements: allow to see all search results in palette and scroll using mouse, page down. page up
+5. Search mode improvements: allow to see all search results in palette and scroll using mouse, page down. page up
-1. Search mode improvements: classic.
+6. Search mode improvements: classic.
 Search all text displayed on page
-2. Use accessibility tree instead of tags to search elements on the page
+7. Use accessibility tree instead of tags to search elements on the page
-3. Add commit linter
+8. Add commit linter
-4. Rewrite in the future to use shadcn components
+9. Rewrite in the future to use shadcn components
-5. Highlighting improvements: Highlight the row: full-page width area containing the element.
+10. Highlighting improvements: Highlight the row: full-page width area containing the element.
 Height of the row 70px
-6. Serch mode improvements: Do not display in results elements with no text
+11. Serch mode improvements: Do not display in results elements with no text
-7. Serch mode improvements: display in fuzzy-search suggestions prefix - the tag of the element
+12. Serch mode improvements: display in fuzzy-search suggestions prefix - the tag of the element
-8. Navigation Improvements:
+13. Navigation Improvements:
    1. Automtically focus on palette input field when palette is triggered
    2. Type query, automatically select first result from the top
    3. Press "Shft+Enter".
 Automatically scroll into element view.
 Do not close palette.
 Automatically select next search result up.
-   3. Press "Ctrl+Enter".
+   4. Press "Ctrl+Enter".
 Automatically scroll into element view.
 Do not close palette.
 Automatically select next search result up.